Sickle cell disease

 Inheritance and genomic counselling

-Sickle cell disease is an autosomal recessive condition.
-Usually, the parents of affected individuals are carriers for the condition and therefore have a 25% (one-in-four) chance of having another affected child.
-Very rarely, de novo mutations (arising for the first time in the sperm or egg cells) can lead to sickle cell disease.
-Carriers are known as having ‘sickle cell trait’ (HbA/HbS, with HbA being the normal adult haemoglobin and HbS being sickle haemoglobin) and are generally asymptomatic.
-Those affected by the disease have variants in both copies of the gene (HbS/HbS).
+Usually, the parents of affected individuals are carriers for the condition and therefore have a 25% (1-in-4) chance of having another affected child together.
+Very rarely, de novo variants (arising for the first time in the sperm or egg cells) can lead to sickle cell disease.

 Some other combinations of inheritance of HbS from one parent and another haemoglobin disorder from the other parent will also result in a child with a different sickle cell phenotype, such as HbC, HbD or beta thalassemia.